-After years of advocacy from medical cannabis patients, New York passed the Compassionate Care Act in 2014, placing New York State in the company of two dozen other states that allow the legal use of medical cannabis.
-This was a win for hundreds of thousands of New Yorkers who suffer from a wide variety of health challenges and were able to obtain relief through medical-grade cannabis.
+After years of advocacy from medical cannabis patients, New York passed the Compassionate Care Act in 2014, and the state officially joined two dozen others that allowed the legal use of medical cannabis.
+This was a win for hundreds of thousands of New Yorkers who suffer from a wide variety of health challenges – including pediatric patients with significant seizure disorders - who were able to obtain relief and improve their quality of life through medical-grade cannabis.

-After years of work from the New York Medical Cannabis Industry Association (NYMCIA), thousands of patients, and many other advocacy partners, the State enacted the Marijuana Regulation and Taxation Act (MRTA).
+Attention then turned to legalization of adult-use cannabis, which was achieved with the 2021 enactment of the Marijuana Regulation and Taxation Act (MRTA).
 This made New York the 15th state to legalize adult-use cannabis.
-The MRTA also included long-sought changes to the medical cannabis program:
+The MRTA also included long-sought improvements to the medical cannabis program, including:

 Expanded qualifying conditions list